Bounding the Complexity of Formally Verifying Neural Networks: A Geometric Approach: Main Results

-It is crucial to note that there is more to Lemma \ref{lem:traverse_regions_lemma} than just the sub-exponential bound on the number of regions in a hyperplane arrangement (see Theorem \ref{thm:arrangement_regions_bound} in Section \ref{sec:preliminaries}).
-Indeed, although there are only $O(N^n)$ regions in an arrangement of $N$ hyperplanes in dimension $n$, it must be inferred which of the $2^N$ possible hyperplane activations correspond to \emph{valid} regions.
-That this is possible in polynomial time is the main contribution of Lemma \ref{lem:traverse_regions_lemma}, and hence the main facilitator of the other results in this paper.
+Note that there is more to Theorem \ref{lem:traverse_regions_lemma} than just the sub-exponential bound on the number of regions in a hyperplane arrangement (see Theorem \ref{thm:arrangement_regions_bound} in Section \ref{sec:preliminaries}).
+Indeed, although there are only $O(N^n/n!)$ regions in an arrangement of $N$ hyperplanes in dimension $n$, it must be inferred which of the $2^N$ possible activations correspond to \emph{valid} regions.
+That this is possible in polynomial time is the main contribution of Theorem \ref{lem:traverse_regions_lemma}, and thus facilitates the results in this paper.